 Transmission of receipts with PII.

-The ability to validate and revoke the receipt – and other aspects of the consent receipt lifecycle are out-of-scope for this specification at this time but will need to be taken up shortly.
+The ability to validate and revoke the receipt – and other aspects of the Consent Receipt lifecycle are out-of-scope for this specification at this time but will need to be taken up shortly.
 Additional topics for future consideration include:

 Consent best practices.